If you want the plants in your yard to look green and fuller then have a look at these Epsom Salt Uses In Garden that’ll amaze you!

-11. Removing tree stumps
+11. Removing Tree Stumps

 Drill a few holes in the tree trunk and fill each hole with Epsom salt.
 Then pour the water into the holes.
 The trunk should begin to decompose within a few weeks.
-Find out more on this.

-12. Care for potted plants
+12. Care for Potted Plants

 Potted plants become magnesium deficient more quickly than plants grown on the ground.
 Therefore, add 2 tablespoons of Epsom salt to 1 gallon of water and feed this solution once a month to your container plants.
 Water until it starts to flow out from the bottom of the pot.